 Recently, my team had begun ideating how to enable better communication through our client portal service.
 It was an area that had not gone through too many updates over the last couple of years and we had enough anecdotal insights from customers to know it could be a much more effective relationship management tool for them.

-We were going to take a holistic lens on the portal, from first to last contact between a service provider and their client.
+We were going to take a holistic approach to improving the portal, from first to last contact between a service provider and their client.
 So, to better understand the touch points of this service overall and identify the biggest pain points, my first instinct was to map the relationship between the two.

 I began collecting feedback directly related to the client portal and mapping each item to our established workflow buckets: Winning the work, doing the work, and getting paid.

 I divided the feedback by what our customers were saying, and what their clients were telling them on the other end into columns of related issues.
-Why were some stickies red?
-Because I could see a distinct issue emerging for a larger pain point but I hadn’t landed on how I wanted to present hierarchy yet.
-So red = bad.
+I could see standout issues emerging for a larger pain point that I began marking in red for memory’s sake but I hadn’t landed on how I wanted to present hierarchy yet.

 Within the three workflow buckets, I could see that my columns could be organized on a more macro level.
-This was expected, but I wanted it to develop organically from the feedback itself rather than being overly restrictive too soon based on established Jobber terms or “objects”.
+This was expected, but I wanted it to develop organically from the feedback itself rather than being overly restrictive too soon based on established product terms.

-It’s true that most feedback would map directly to the data model we use because our customers use our platform, but there’s always an opportunity to identify gaps in the grey areas that align better to the mental models of our customers based on how they talk about the work.
+Although most feedback would map directly to the data model and product terminology we use because our customers are speaking to us about our platform, there’s is always an opportunity to identify gaps in the grey areas that align better to the mental models of our customers based on how they talk about the work.

 After all feedback was organized on the board, I began looking at a more effective way to present hierarchy and label each type of concern to pull out themes.